When those who influence start to advocate sustainability,

 The ultimate goal is to make functional clothes that look and feel fantastic and at the same time cause no harm to the planet.
 This is, of course, an almost impossible task, as all production has an impact on the environment in one way or another, but it’s not going to stop us from trying.

 We are never going to compromise our quest to give you and the world a better alternative.
 Ever.

-We plan during design how to keep materials in different cycles.
+During design we plan how to keep materials in different cycles.
 We call it a mono-material strategy.
-Nature based fibres like Cotton, Tencel and Wool are kept separate from manmade fibres like polyester.
-All materials can be recycled at the end of life, while biobased are also prepared for biodegradation in order to go back to nature.
+Fibres derived from nature like Cotton, Tencel and Wool are kept separate to manmade fibres like polyester.
+All materials can be recycled at the end of their life.
+Biobased materials are prepared for biodegradation in order to return to nature.

-This doesn't mean there are challenges; trims, material blends, even sewing thread.
+This doesn't mean there aren't challenges; trims, material blends, even sewing thread.
 We prefer high quality to support long life, while looking for new solutions to go with the biological cycles.

 For every product, the ambition is a 100% mono-material composition.

 CORPORATE SOCIAL RESPONSIBILITY

->A is member of Initiativ for Etisk Handel.
+>A is a member of the Initiativ for Etisk Handel.
 (Ethical Trading Initiative Norway) IEH is a membership organisation, a resource centre and advocate for ethical trade practices. >A reports annually to IEH Norway, a report made publicly available.

 Currently production at the following factories: